 What You Can’t Do on Facebook

 Facebook is meant to represent real people and real associations; it’s also meant to be safe.
 Many of the rules of participation on Facebook exist to uphold those two goals.
-The rules here may change how you use Facebook, but probably won’t change whether you use it.

-There are things you can’t do on Facebook other than those listed here.
-For example, you can’t send multiple unsolicited messages to people you’re not friends with; you can’t join the school network of a school you didn’t attend (or a workplace network of a company you don’t work for); and you can’t spin straw into gold.
+There are things you can’t do on Facebook other than what's listed here.
+For example, you can’t send multiple unsolicited messages to people you’re not friends with; you can’t look at the photos of someone who has really tight privacy settings; you can’t spin straw into gold.
+These rules may change how you use Facebook, but probably won’t change whether you use it.

 On the Internet, trolling refers to posting deliberately offensive material to websites in order to get people upset.
 Spamming refers to sending out bulk promotional messages.
-If you do either of these things on Facebook, there’s a good chance your account will get shut down.
+If you do either of these things on Facebook, there’s a good chance your account will be shut down.

 Similarly, Facebook aims to be a trusted environment for people to exchange ideas and information.
 If people deliberately disturb the peace with pornographic, hateful, or bullying content, that trust is pretty much broken.

-You can’t upload illegal content: Facebook Users live in virtually every country in the world, so Facebook is often obligated to respect the local laws for its users.
+Facebook users live in virtually every country in the world, so Facebook is often obligated to respect the local laws for its users.
 Respecting these laws is something Facebook has to do regardless of its own position on pornography (where minors can see it), copyrighted material, hate speech, depictions of crimes, and other offensive content.